Technicians Guide¶

 /esb-update <id> |

-Update an existing repair record — change status, add notes, set severity, assignee, or ETA |
+Update an existing repair record in depth — change status, add notes, set severity, assignee, or ETA.
+Use this when the dispatcher's four quick actions aren't enough. |

 Viewing Equipment Details¶